 Dynamic Life Cycle Assessment

 Bioeconomy design strategies must be developed to minimise environmental trade-offs during the transition to sustainability.
 Increasingly life cycle assessment based on lab scale data is required to prove the sustainability aspects of developing clean technologies.
 This frequently results in a much higher impact as few LCA studies focus on scale-up of LCA data.
 A scalable LCA framework is needed to support AgRefine’s early stage product development and to provide it with the basis from which a pilot scale process design can be created.
-Based in UCD under the supervision of Dr. F Murphy, the candidate will develop a dynamic biosensor-linked life cycle assessment framework which will evaluate both environmental aspects of sustainability.
+Based in UCD under the supervision of Dr. F Murphy, the candidate will develop a dynamic biosensor-linked life cycle assessment framework which will evaluate both environmental and social aspects of sustainability.
 The LCA framework will be scalable to produce accurate results for technologies at different stages of development i.e. across TRL levels.
-The candidate will develop the framework using experimental data (liaising with and will develop a scaling mechanism while on secondment at TU Wien.
+The candidate will develop the framework using experimental data (liaising with ESRs working on AgRefine Technology) and will develop a scaling mechanism using data from the other AgRefine ESRs working on Systems-Level Design.
 The LCA framework will be validated on industrial scale processes.

 Charlene Vance was born and raised in the state of New Jersey, USA, where she also obtained her BSc. in Mechanical Engineering in 2016 from Rutgers University – New Brunswick.
 Upon graduating magna cum laude with a concentration in energy systems, Charlene embarked on a journey to study her main interests in sustainability, energy systems and technology while travelling the world through a Joint Nordic Master’s program in Innovative Sustainable Energy Engineering.
 Through this program, she obtained two MSc. degrees in 2018 from the University of Iceland in Reykjavik, Iceland and Chalmers University of Technology in Gothenburg, Sweden.